anagkrish/cat_dog_mem/README.md

 figure scripts: contains R code to run analyses and reproduce all figures in text and supplements.

-main figures: .png files of all figures in main text
+main figures: .png files of all figures in main text supp figures: .png files of all figures in supplementary text